albertomgranda/APTDetection/README.md

 > python3 clean
 ```

-A csv file with the same as the pcap file with the output alerts will be stored in the Results folder
+A csv file with the same name as the pcap file with the output alerts will be stored in the Results folder

 ### Correlation Module